Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 In \figref{fig:dpboth_wn}, there are a wide range of $\dpbg$s.
 However, following recent PTA results, there is considerable evidence for a GWB signal.
 Thus, in \figref{fig:evss_wn} we calibrate a PTA independently for each realization of each set of parameters.
 This shows how single source detection depends on each parameter, for a fixed confidence in the GWB.
 Because this `realization-calibrated' method is informed by current evidence for the GWB and allows for a more nuanced exploration of parameter space, we present this as our fiducial method for identifying where in parameter space single sources are most/least likely to be detected, with the key results being those of \figref{fig:evss_wn}.
 Meanwhile, \figref{fig:dpboth_wn} is useful to distinguish effects due to background calibration from direct effects on single sources.

+\figref{fig:evss_wn} also includes the GW-only model, which use similar `realization-calibrated' PTAs, with the resulting $\evss$ medians in dash-dotted light grey and 68\% CI shaded in light grey.
+Note that the $\thardf$ and $\hardnuinner$ panels include constant GW-only data because the GW-only model has no $\thardf$ or $\hardnuinner$ to vary.
+The rest of the GW-only results follow the same trends as the phenomenological cases but are lower by up to $1~\mathrm{dex}$.
+This effect is similar to having a very steep $\hardnuinner$: both involve GW hardening dominating the entire PTA band.
+Without phenomenological hardening speeding up the evolution, sources dwell in the PTA band longer, increasing the number of binaries contributing to the total $\hcbg$, while the individual loudest remain unaffected (see \S \ref{sec:results_phenom}).
+Since $\dpbg$ is calibrated to 50\%, we see the changes in $\evss$.

-Given that PTA's have not yet detected a CW, very long $\thardf$ and flat $\hardnuinner$ are unlikely.
-This is independent, but consistent with the short $\thardf$ constrained by GWB data in \citet{ng+23_astro}. \citet{ng+23_astro} also favors flatter $\hardnuinner$, with $-0.4$ as their maximum-likelihood posterior.
+Given that PTA's have not yet detected a CW, very long $\thardf$ and flat $\hardnuinner$, both of which predict $\evss\!\!\sim\!\!1$, are unlikely.
+This is independent, but consistent with the short $\thardf$ constrained by GWB data in \citet{ng+23_astro} and \citet{epta+23_physics}. \citet{ng+23_astro} also favors flatter $\hardnuinner$, with $-0.4$ as their maximum-likelihood posterior.
 There are clear trends in the medians and 68\% CI of $\evss$ for all other model parameters, as well.
 Thus, CW detections can inform and constrain our astrophysical models for SMBHB populations and evolution, beyond the constraints placed by measuring the GWB amplitude.

 \paragraph{\bf{GSMF}} The top left panel of \figref{fig:evss_wn} shows that $\evss$ decreases smoothly from $\gsmfnorm=-3.5$ to $\gsmfnorm=-1.5$, as a result of the more significant increases in $\hcbg$ than $\hcss$ for increasing GSMF normalization.
 Therefore, a larger total number of galaxies in the universe increases the likelihood of any GW detection, but disfavors CW detection for a fixed $\dpbg$.
-The top right panel of \figref{fig:evss_wn} shows $\evss$ increases with $\gsmfmass$, indicating that the rate of single source detectability increases more with GSMF characteristic mass than background detectability does.
+The top right panel of \figref{fig:evss_wn} shows $\evss$ increases with $\gsmfmass$, indicating that the single source detectability increases more with GSMF characteristic mass than background detectability does.

 \paragraph{\bf{\textit{M}$_\mathbf{BH}$--\textit{M}$_\mathbf{bulge}$ Relation}} \S \ref{sec:results_mmb} and \figref{fig:spectra_mmb} show that increasing $\mmbamp$ raises $\hcss$ slightly more than it raises $\hcbg$.
 Thus, the middle left panel of \figref{fig:evss_wn} shows a subtle positive trend in $\evss$ versus $\mmbamp$.
 In \figref{fig:dpboth_wn} it is clear that $\mmbscatter$ affects $\dpbg$ the least of the six parameters because the impact of scatter on $\hcbg$ is minor.
 Rather, $\mmbscatter$ primarily affects the edge cases of the loudest/most massive sampled sources, i.e., those extracted as single sources.
 Thus, there is dramatic growth in $\dpss$ and moderate growth in $\evss$ when raising $\mmbscatter$ from $0.0$ to $0.9$.